rajsinghtech/tsdnsreflector/README.md

 When a client queries a hostname in the IPv6 domain:

 - **For AAAA queries**: Returns the IPv6 address in Tailscale 4via6 format.
+- **For A queries**: The behavior depends on the FORCE_4VIA6 setting:
-- **For A queries**: Also returns the IPv6 address as an AAAA record, forcing clients to use IPv6.
+  - When FORCE_4VIA6=true (default): Returns the IPv6 address as an AAAA record, forcing clients to use IPv6.
+  - When FORCE_4VIA6=false: Returns the original A record with IPv4 address.

-This ensures that all traffic to the IPv6 domain goes through the Tailscale 4via6 routes, even when applications request A records.
+This allows you to control whether to force all traffic through Tailscale 4via6 routes or allow direct IPv4 access.

 ## Configuration